 - Vents- The rainfly also has a vent on each side of the tent.
 This is a nice feature for individuals who decide to completely zip up the vestibules, instead of pitching them outward for extra gear protection.
 The vents still allow air to flow throughout the tent even when it is all closed up.
 However, keep in mind that the tent will feel a bit warmer.

 Value For Money And Guarantee

-The Kelty TN 2 is approximately $204 on Amazon, which makes it an expensive lightweight tent.
-However, there is a lot to love about this tent.
+There is a lot to love about this tent.
 For starters, it is a versatile 3-season tent.
 The design of the tent makes it a good option for spring, summer, and fall weather.

 The mesh walls make it breathable and cool during warm summer nights.
 When the rainfly is attached, it makes the tent warmer, which is nice during spring and fall nights that can get a little chilly.